US economy shrinks, threats loom, but growth likely to last

 Fed Chair Jerome Powell has signaled plans for a rapid series of rate increases to combat higher prices.
 The Fed is set to raise its key short-term rate by a half-percentage point next week, the first hike that large since 2000.
 At least two more half-point increases – twice the more typical quarter-point hike — are expected at subsequent Fed meetings.
 They would amount to one of the fastest series of Fed rate hikes in decades.

 Powell is betting that with job openings at near-record levels, consumer spending healthy and unemployment unusually low, the Fed can slow the economy enough to tame inflation without causing a recession.
-Yet most economists are skeptical that the Fed can achieve that goal with inflation as high as it is.
+Whether the Fed can pull that off is one of the major tests for the U.S. economy in 2022.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.